BennyTheDev/tap-protocol-specs/README.md

 Alongside these specs, there is already TAP protocol tracking available on https://trac.network.

-The endpoint description will be published in the coming days.
+The endpoint description will be published in the coming days on Github.

 #### Specs